porobov/million-ether-homepage-2-contract/README.md

 - A 10x10 pixel block is an ERC721 token.

 ### Your benefits
-- Buy pixels early and sell, when the price goes up
+- Buy pixels early and sell, when the price goes up.
-- Buy pixels and rent them out to advertisers
+- Buy pixels and rent them out to advertisers.
-- Advertise your own product
+- Advertise your own product.

 ### Smart contracts at Rinkeby testnet (Etherscan):